areenberg/MDPSolver/README.md

 # MDPSolver

 This repository features a C++based solver for *Markov Decision Process* (MDP) optimization problems.
-The solver is a *Modified Policy Iteration* (MPI) algorithm, which derives an $\epsilon$-optimal policy, where $\epsilon$ is a tolerance parameter given to the algorithm.
+The solver is a *Modified Policy Iteration* (MPI) algorithm, which derives an $\epsilon$-optimal policy, where \epsilon is a tolerance parameter given to the algorithm.
 We further provide the user with the option to choose between two different stopping criteria, three different value update methods, as well as using the solver as a $\epsilon$-optimal *Value Iteration* (VI) or *Policy Iteration* (PI) algorithm.
 These options, along with a description of how to use the solver, are elaborated below.

 Besides the MPI algorithm, the repository also contains two MDP-model classes which have an application in the field of Predictive Maintenance.
 These classes account for a condition- and time-based maintenance optimization problem, respectively.